PaulKuhz/Paul_Schumacher/README.md

 # [1.
 Natural Language Processing Project: Top2Vec, LDA and LSA]()

-* Analyzing Gaming Trends in Stream Titles
+* Trends in Twitch Stream Titles of the Game *Alien: Isolation*
+* This dataset was manually pulled from the Twitch API.
+Using the package rTwtichAPI in R, I scrpaped data for one on the most frequently streamed games on Twitch: Alien Isolation.
+*